 Undergraduate students will be enlisted to investigate new engineering technologies for constructing and mimicking tissues and organs.
 Example projects include blood-brain-barrier-on-a-chip, cancer cell microenvironment and migration on a chip, 3D printing and microsystems for extracellular vesicle biomanufacturing, molecular signaling in a gut-on-a-chip model, and 3D-printed scaffolds for improved tissue regeneration.
 Each research project will be a collaboration between the University of Maryland and the U.S. Food and Drug Administration (FDA), making this Research Experience for Undergraduates unlike any other available in the country.

-is February 14, 2020.
+The summer 2021 program application will open soon.
 Students are strongly encouraged to apply ahead of the deadline as admissions will be processed on a rolling basis.

 Innovations in cell and tissue engineering - in particular, through additive biomanufacturing and organ-on-chip models - promise to lead to fundamental shifts in health care.
 The University of Maryland's Fischell Department of Bioengineering features leaders in the fields of engineering and microsystems, and has pioneered new approaches to tissue engineering with 3D printing technologies and integrated microsystems.
 This REU site offers undergraduates the opportunity to learn the fundamentals and the techniques to contribute to the future of cell and tissue engineering.

 - Immerse students in opportunities to apply knowledge of regulatory science while analyzing the clinical and commercial implications of their research projects.

 - Better prepare those students for success in graduate school by improving research aptitude, laboratory skills, and communications skills.

 - Increase the diversity of students pursuing careers in biomedical research.